 An opioid is a class of pain-relieving drugs that include heroin and morphine.
 Some opioid medicines are available legally by prescription and, when used as directed, provide much-needed relief.
 However, they are still dangerous in that they may cause addiction.
-In such cases, an opioid addiction treatment program can help.
+In such cases, an opioid rehab program can help.
+At Georgia Addiction Treatment Center, our substance abuse treatment programs help individuals struggling with opioid addiction find the support they need to heal.

 Signs of Opioid Addiction